 Listing 18-24: Matching only the first and last values in a tuple and ignoring all other values

-Here, we have the first and last value matched with first and last.
+In this code, the first and last value are matched with first and last.
 The .. will match and ignore everything in the middle.

-Using .. must be unambiguous, however.
-If it is not clear which values are intended for matching, and which to be ignored, Rust will error.
-Listing 18-25 shows an example of using .. ambiguously that will not compile due to this ambiguity:
+However, using .. must be unambiguous.
+If it is unclear which values are intended for matching and which should be ignored, Rust will error.
+Listing 18-25 shows an example of using .. ambiguously, so it will not compile:

+src/main.rs

 fn main() {